PyMVPA/PyMVPA/doc/source/tutorial_significance.rst

   of the dataset generator function.

-Now we want to run this analysis again, repeatedly and with a fresh permuation of the targets for each run.
+Now we want to run this analysis again, repeatedly and with a fresh permutation of the targets for each run.
 We need two pieces for the Monte Carlo shuffling.
 The first is an instance of an :class:`~mvpa2.generators.permutation.AttributePermutator` that will permute the target attribute of the dataset for each iteration.
 We